pscadding/AddressBook/README.md

 There is an export button that currently takes all addresses, and dumps them as a JSON file in the `/output` folder.
 There is no way currently to set the location or import, I decided to focus on just understanding how to interface with Electron from within an Angular service.
 Also, no feedback is given in the UI to the user.

+I unfortunately ran out of time to add tests, I did spend some time reading up about them, but needed a bit more time to implement them.

 It doesn't currently handle large data sets unfortunately, I think I should use `cdk-virtual-scroll-viewport` but I didn't have time to set that up properly.
 Ideally, it would only pull and render items that would display within a reasonably sized frame.

 There is a number of other areas that I would ideally improve or look into more.
 I've also left TODO's throughout the code.